 An employer is required to pay contributions to the Treasurer under section 21 of the Act.
-The employer contributes 10.0 per cent of salary from 1 July 2021 and 10.5 per cent of salary from 1 July 2022 (2021: 9.50 per cent).
+The employer contributes 10.5 per cent of salary from 1 July 2022 and 11 per cent of salary from 1 July 2023.

-Benefits, represented by the balances of all member accounts, are available for employees who retire, resign and meet a condition of release, are retrenched, elect Transition to Retirement or Early Access to Super while still an employee of the SA Public Sector or die, or become terminally ill, or terminate their employment because of invalidity.
+Benefits are represented by the balances of all member accounts that are available for employees who meet certain conditions.
+These conditions may include the following:

+- Retirement - Resignation and meet a condition of release - Retrenchment - Election of Transition to Retirement or Early Access to Super while still an employee of the SA Public Sector - Death or becoming terminally ill - Termination of their employment due to invalidity.

 The balance of individual member entitlements is provided in annual statements provided to each member.